 Graham and other Black women in Hollywood have had to deal with playing secondary characters and being treated differently from their white co-stars for years.
 They are pushing for creators to finally write leading characters with substance for Black actresses that allow them to be themselves.
 Graham refuses to accept anything less — and so far, it’s working.

 “I wasn’t interested in toning myself down.
-I wasn’t interested in a watered-down version of myself.
-I realised, seeing the systematic racism that exists in America, I couldn’t afford to anymore.”
+I wasn’t interested in a watered down version of myself.
+I realized, seeing the systematic racism that exists in America, I couldn’t afford to anymore.”